Discover Uzbekistan : The Silk Road

 Silk in Rome

 The Romans discovered silk on the banners of their Parthian enemies at the battle of Carrhes.
-Military confrontation was soon followed by trade: while the Romans were frightened by the precious fabric during battle, they soon became avid consumers.
+Trade soon followed military confrontation: while the Romans were frightened by the precious fabric during battle, they soon became avid consumers.
 Less than half a century after Crassus' defeat, silk was so widespread in Rome that the Senate had to forbid men to wear this "dishonorable" and too transparent fabric.
 Let's re-read the description written by Seneca: " Once she has put them on, a woman will swear, without anyone being able to believe her, that she is not naked; here is what, with immense expense, is brought in from obscure countries...".
 To reach Rome, silk had to cross thousands of kilometers of danger: after leaving the Chinese empire, it had to cross the steppes and deserts where nomadic raids were rampant, then cross Persia and the Mediterranean.
 By the time it reached Rome, the product had become so valuable that capital flight was out of control!

 The development of the Silk Road